Getting Started

 Go to cloud.linode.com/profile/clients and click "Add an OAuth App".

-Enter a label and set the callback URL to
+Enter a label, set the callback URL to

 http://localhost:3000/oauth/callback